twitter/communitynotes/content/writing-notes.md

 3. <div>Answer the required multiple choice questions.
 These are designed to understand, in a structured way, why a Tweet might or might not be misleading.</div>

 4. <div> Finally, in the text field, write the context you feel would help others understand why that Tweet is or is not misleading.
 Citing sources is helpful.
-(Each URL counts as only 1 character towards the 280 character limit). </div>
+(Each URL counts as only 1 character towards the 280 characters limit). </div>

 5. <div>After it’s submitted, the note will be available on the Community Notes site for other contributors to read and rate. </div>